Location: Vancouver, BC (Canada)

 - The last 10k along Stanley Park has some tight turns, which can be challenging on tired legs late in the race

-- The race ends with a slight incline, which can feel like a kick in the teeth so close to the finish, so be ready for that
+- The race ends with a slight uphill for both races, which can feel like a kick in the teeth so close to the finish, so be ready for that

-Start/Finish Info: Starting in Queen Elizabeth Park (south of Downtown) and finishing Downtown Vancouver after circling Stanley Park.
+Start/Finish Info: Starting in Queen Elizabeth Park (south of Downtown) and finishing Downtown Vancouver.
+Full marathon runs a bit more waterfront, circling Stanley Park, whereas the half runs more in town and runs waterfront and through Stanley Park for the second half.

-Access Locations: Easiest locations to access are likely along the roads rather than when the runners dip into the parks and run along the water (see course map).
-Note that start and finish line are in a different location
+Access Locations: Easiest locations to access are likely along the roads rather than when the runners dip into the parks and run along the water and in Stanley Park.
+Note that start and finish line are in a different location for both races.

 https://www.runnerjames.com/2017/05/08/race-report-2017-bmo-vancouver-marathon/ (good course description section by section)